 **Values are recorded as means ± SEM (n = 5).

 *Values are statistically significant (p < 0.05) in relation to control.
-One-way ANOVA follow by Tukey post-hoc Multiple Comparison tests.
+One-way ANOVA followed by Tukey post-hoc Multiple Comparison tests.

-7.0 Discussion
+4.0 Discussion

-The results of this study provide evidence that Nymphaea lotus leaf has potential value in managing psychotic-like symptoms.
-The acute toxicity study showed that Nymphaea lotus has an LD50 of greater than 5000 mg/kg, with no observable signs of toxicity or mortality in mice, indicating its safety [14].
-It was found to decrease spontaneous motor activity of apomorphine-induced stereotypic climbing behaviour and ketamine-induced hyperactivity.
+The results of this study provide evidence that the N. lotus leaf has potential value in managing psychotic-like symptoms.
+The acute toxicity study showed that N. lotus has an LD50 greater than 5000 mg/kg, with no observable signs of toxicity or mortality in mice.
+This might indicate its safety [14].
+It was found to decrease the spontaneous motor activity of apomorphine-induced stereotypic climbing behaviour and ketamine-induced hyperactivity.
 Additionally, it demonstrated an improvement in cognitive function in the Y-maze test and decreased immobility in the forced swim test.
 However, haloperidol and ELENL did not inhibit the immobilization duration in the catalepsy test at 60 minutes, but it did so slightly at 90 minutes.